Skip to main content

 Drawer: Example

-Here is an example of a drawer used for filtering content.
-Try to reset to se an example of an action requiring confirmation:
+Here is an example of a drawer used for summaries.
+Try to cancel to see an example of an action requiring confirmation:

 How Drawers handle the chat bubble

-When a drawer is open, the chat bubble will keep their position to ensure they remain visible and accessible to the user.
-Drawers buttons will not overlap or cover the chat bubbles, instead the drawers buttons will adjust their position more to the left.
+drawer buttons will not overlap or cover the chat bubbles, but the chat bubble may overlap the drawer buttons instead.
+In this case, each service must adjust the drawer buttons' position further to the left.
 This design choice enhances usability by maintaining access to chat functionality even when a drawer is active.